-LgA rats did not differ from ShA rats in their acquisition of cocaine SA but displayed a robust escalation of intake soon after the introduction of extended access, as expected (SUPPLEMENT 1 & Fig. S1).
-Following 19 days of differential access, we measured the influence of chronic NAC treatment on the persistence of loss of control over cocaine intake when more effort was required to obtain the drug, the motivation for the drug and the propensity to refrain from, and relapse to, drug self-administration.
-For this, half the animals of each group received daily ip injections of either NAC (ShA group: n = 10, LgA group: n = 9) or vehicle (ShA group: n = 9, LgA group: n = 8) until the end of the experiment (Fig. 1).
+LgA rats did not differ from ShA rats in their acquisition of cocaine SA but displayed a robust escalation of intake soon after the introduction of extended access, as expected (Supplemental Results and Supplemental Figure S1).
+Following 19 days of differential access, we measured the influence of chronic NAC treatment on the persistence of loss of control over cocaine intake when more effort was required to obtain the drug, the motivation for the drug, and the propensity to refrain from, and relapse to, drug self-administration.
+For this, half the animals of each group received daily intraperitoneal injections of either NAC (ShA group: n = 10, LgA group: n = 9) or vehicle (Veh) (ShA group: n = 9, LgA group: n = 8) until the end of the experiment (Figure 1).